We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Capacity

 Most camera bags offer dedicated laptop sleeve and a section for storing camera gear so they don’t clash in transit.
 When shopping for a new camera backpack, it is important to consider the size of your gear, how much gear you will be traveling with, and any camera accessories you might be bringing along.
-Some bags aren’t long enough to accommodate a large zoom lens, and if you’re shooting with a full-sized camera like the Canon 1D X Mark III or your camera has a grip installed, some bags may be too shallow to the extra height.
-Take an extra few minutes to measure your gear (or just the dimensions online) and compare them to the bag dimensions.
+Some bags aren’t long enough to accommodate a large zoom lens, and if you’re shooting with a full-sized camera like the Canon 1D X Mark III or your camera has a vertical grip installed, some bags may be too shallow to fit the extra height.
+Take an extra few minutes to measure your gear (or just look up the dimensions online) and compare them to the bag dimensions.

 Opening type